How long you need to self-isolate depends on if you have coronavirus (COVID-19) or you've been in close contact with someone who does.

 Keep self-isolating and get a test if you get symptoms

-Get a test to check if you have coronavirus if you get symptoms while you're self-isolating.
+Get a test to check if you have coronavirus on GOV.UK if you get symptoms while you're self-isolating.

 If your test is negative, you must keep self-isolating for the rest of the 14 days.

 If your test is positive, you must self-isolate for 10 days from when your symptoms started.
 This might mean you're self-isolating for longer than 14 days overall.